RupalJain97/Adv-Data-Visualization-Project/README.md

 *Fig. 1*: *ToMCAT-Offline-Viz tool*.

-Note: Since the project is internal to the University, data required to function the tool has not been disclosed.
+As the project remains within the University, the necessary data to operate the tool has not been revealed.

 #### Technology
 Programming language: Python 3.9